-GPV501 Investment Analysis and Portfolio Management A study of the techniques used to assess the value of securities, and the methods used in the management of investment portfolios, with primary focus on stocks and bonds in terms of their valuation, risk-return measurement, diversification, and other aspects of portfolio theory.
+GPV501 Investment Analysis and Portfolio Management

+A study of the techniques used to assess the value of securities, and the methods used in the management of investment portfolios, with primary focus on stocks and bonds in terms of their valuation, risk-return measurement, diversification, and other aspects of portfolio theory.
 (Prerequisite: GCF320 Financial Management.)

+GNP600

-GNP600 Policy Formulation and Administration
+Policy Formulation and Administration

 An application of learned skills, and a testing, distillation, and integration of insights gained from preceding courses and other sources.
-(May not be taken until at least ten courses have been completed in the program.)
+(Successful completion of at least ten graduate courses [eight if a full time day student] prior to the term that Policy is taken is required.
+The following prerequisite courses are required: GSR200, GSH210, GCF300, GCF320, GCO350, GCO352.
+In addition, all background prerequisites must have been satisfied.)

-GNS601 Entrepreneurship and Small Business Management A study of entrepreneurship and small business from a management standpoint, including analyses of research, marketing, taxes, forms of business, capital and venture capital opportunities, and a real-life project or Small Business Institute consultancy.
+GNS601 Entrepreneurship and Small Business Management

+A study of entrepreneurship and small business from a management standpoint, including analyses of research, marketing, taxes, forms of business, capital and venture capital opportunities, and a real-life project or Small Business Institute consultancy.